TallKite/linnstrument-firmware/README.md

 The Preset display has 16 new buttons that use the 16 CCs from the Per-Split Special mode CC Faders.
 Tapping a button sends a simple on/off pair of CC messages to your DAW.
 Whereas the faders are for precise control, these new buttons are for launching a midi or audio clip.
 They give quick access to all 16 CCs at once and don't require a dedicated split.

-Besides the obvious musical usages such as playing backing tracks, your DAW can send a midi clip to the LinnStrument that imports settings, perhaps between songs while on stage.
+Besides the obvious musical usages such as playing backing tracks, your DAW can send a midi clip back to the LinnStrument that imports settings, perhaps between songs while on stage.

 Importing lets you access more than 6 memories and more than 3 light patterns.
 A launching button can bulk import a single memory or all 6 memories.
 One button can even do multiple bulk imports.
 You can import multiple settings after loading a memory, allowing combo setups e.g. memory A plus import B plus import C. (This is why the launching buttons are next to the 6 memory buttons.)
-For example, the 6 memories might correspond to various synths, the first 4 clips might assign various functions to the left foot pedal, the next 4 likewise for the right foot pedal, and the last 8 CCs might be used as faders in the right split.
+For example, the 6 memories might correspond to various synths, the first 4 launching buttons might assign various functions to the left foot pedal, the next 4 likewise for the right foot pedal, and the last 8 CCs might be used as faders in the right split.

   *Details: When bulk importing, instead of scrolling "IMPORT SUCCESS", all 200 pads briefly flash green.
 This makes multiple imports quicker.
 Always wait for one bulk import to end before starting another!*